sighack/sighack.github.io/_posts/2018-01-03-creative-constraints.md

 ## Why?

 Why bother?
-Mostly because it's fun!
-Some things I've learnt:
+It's fun!
+No other reason in particular.
+Here are some things I've learnt:

-1. It was surprisingly challenging to push myself into coming up with new ways to work within the constraints I had imposed upon myself.
+1. It was surprisingly difficult to come up with new ways to work within the constraints I had imposed upon myself.

-2. At the end of this exercise, I can now point to countless variations one could pursue using the above designs as a starting point.
+However, at the end of this exercise, I can point to countless variations one could pursue using the above designs as a starting point.
 All of this is just with one simple algorithm.